ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Build Your Future with Java Programming at InternsElite - <a href="https://medium.com/@pradeep.digi/build-your-future-with-java-programming-at-internselite-9d1d87e9e186?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Pradeep Kashyap`**

+<blockquote>In today’s digital world, programming is one of the most in-demand skills — and Java continues to be a top choice for developers and…
+Continue reading on Medium »</blockquote>

+<h3>2.
+PHP for JavaScript Developers: What You’ll Love (and Hate) - <a href="https://medium.com/@annxsa/php-for-javascript-developers-what-youll-love-and-hate-d12cc6e46ead?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ann R.`**

+<blockquote>Exploring the Strengths and Shortcomings of PHP with a JavaScript Mindset
+Continue reading on Medium »</blockquote>

+<h3>3.
 The JavaScript Goldmine: How I Built Real Income from Tiny Tools and Browser Automations - <a href="https://medium.com/@saforanafees02/the-javascript-goldmine-how-i-built-real-income-from-tiny-tools-and-browser-automations-eb4568aa3e08?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

 <blockquote>From front-end scripts to automated revenue machines — how I turned simple JavaScript utilities into a consistent online income stream.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>4.
 5 Must-Try Trending UI Component Libraries to Enhance Your Web Design in 2025 - <a href="https://pixicstudio.medium.com/5-must-try-trending-ui-component-libraries-to-enhance-your-web-design-in-2025-7ed90a5137e5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Usman Writes`**

 <blockquote>In this list, I’m going to be sharing the top five amazing UI libraries which you will love.
 So, what am I talking about?
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>5.
 The Future of Java Development: Trends in Spring Boot, Microservices, and Cloud-Native Apps - <a href="https://medium.com/@bharatht3017/the-future-of-java-development-trends-in-spring-boot-microservices-and-cloud-native-apps-784de90b4a22?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Bharath`**

 <blockquote>For more than two decades, Java has stood as a cornerstone of enterprise software development.
 From powering banking systems to e-commerce…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 Unlock Your Earning Potential: 14 Powerful Ways to Make Money with Coding Skills - <a href="https://medium.com/@nanakwabenaaboraah/unlock-your-earning-potential-14-powerful-ways-to-make-money-with-coding-skills-d53e629c6a25?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nana Aboraah`**

 <blockquote>The ability to code is more than just a technical skill; it’s a master key that can unlock a world of financial freedom and professional…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>7.
 I Built the Same App in Next.js and Remix — Here’s What I Learned - <a href="https://medium.com/@szaranger/i-built-the-same-app-in-next-js-and-remix-heres-what-i-learned-338ff555977f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sean Amarasinghe`**

 <blockquote>A few months ago, I decided to rebuild one of my projects — a small but data-heavy web app — twice.
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>8.
 Push Notifications in React Native: Best Practices for Developers - <a href="https://medium.com/react-native-journal/push-notifications-in-react-native-best-practices-for-developers-976f4a58566a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Suresh Kumar Ariya Gowder`**

 <blockquote>Push notifications are one of the most effective ways to engage and retain users by delivering timely updates, personalized offers…
 Continue reading on React Native Journal »</blockquote>

-<h3>7.
+<h3>9.
 Mastering IndexedDB: The Hidden Power of Client-Side Storage - <a href="https://javascript.plainenglish.io/mastering-indexeddb-the-hidden-power-of-client-side-storage-3f56865298fa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Joshua Babatunde`**

 <blockquote>When building modern web applications, we often rely on APIs to fetch data and cloud databases to persist it.
 But what if your users lose…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
+<h3>10.
 How to solve JavaScript precision loss issue using Decimal.js - <a href="https://blog.stackademic.com/how-to-solve-javascript-precision-loss-issue-using-decimal-js-0cdc5e99aaad?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nemanja Blagojevic`**

 <blockquote>It’s not a bug, it’s a feature.
 Continue reading on Stackademic »</blockquote>

-<h3>9.
-Why Your JavaScript Code Feels Slow (and How to Fix It Without a Framework) - <a href="https://javascript.plainenglish.io/why-your-javascript-code-feels-slow-and-how-to-fix-it-without-a-framework-ca6519db699a?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dr Abdullah Azhar`**

-<blockquote>I was debugging a dashboard that “felt” slow a few weeks ago; it wasn’t broken or buggy, it was just sluggish.
-That type of lag — where…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+JavaScript vs TypeScript: Two Friends, One Goal, Different Styles - <a href="https://medium.com/@uraywidiansyah88/javascript-vs-typescript-two-friends-one-goal-different-styles-b14b6dcfcffb?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Uray Widiansyah`**

+<blockquote>Imagine two old friends — JavaScript and TypeScript — sitting in a cozy café, sharing stories over a warm cup of coffee.
+Both are masters…
+Continue reading on Medium »</blockquote>

+<h3>2.
 50 TypeScript F*ck Ups (I’ve Made So You Don’t Have To) - <a href="https://javascript.plainenglish.io/50-typescript-f-ck-ups-ive-made-so-you-don-t-have-to-1de084e1260c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ahmad Bilal`**

 <blockquote>A brutally honest guide from someone who’s broken enough code to learn the hard way.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>3.
 Core JavaScript Concepts You Must “Solidly” Understand - <a href="https://medium.com/@ahsin.siddique/core-javascript-concepts-you-must-solidly-understand-0b4aa4f65096?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ahsin Siddique`**

 <blockquote>key advanced JavaScript & TypeScript concepts you mentioned — with precise technical understanding and real-world relevance
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Upgrade Your Code: Converting JavaScript to TypeScript Made Easy - <a href="https://javascript.plainenglish.io/upgrade-your-code-converting-javascript-to-typescript-made-easy-435f26085114?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Meyoron Aghogho`**

 <blockquote>TypeScript is a superset of JavaScript that adds optional static typing.
 This means you can specify the types of variables, function…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 Buenas prácticas en TypeScript: tips para escribir mejor código - <a href="https://medium.com/@_sroldan/buenas-pr%C3%A1cticas-en-typescript-tips-para-escribir-mejor-c%C3%B3digo-5b764f31bca4?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Santiago Roldán`**

 <blockquote>Consejos para escribir código más mantenible, escalable y robusto en TypeScript.
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 TypeScript Patterns That Made My Code Self-Documenting - <a href="https://nagibaba.medium.com/typescript-patterns-that-made-my-code-self-documenting-3c0fe8bcd002?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Babek Naghiyev`**

 <blockquote>Last year, I spent 30 minutes debugging why a product ID was being passed to a user endpoint.
 The types were correct (string for both), so…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 16 JavaScript Snippets That Any Developer Should Bookmark in 2025 - <a href="https://javascript.plainenglish.io/16-javascript-snippets-that-any-developer-should-bookmark-in-2025-e531e8239758?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Imran Kabir`**

 <blockquote>Convenient, preventive, and strong, these snippets will help you save some time every day.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-20 JavaScript Snippets That You’ll Wish You’d Known Earlier in 2025 - <a href="https://javascript.plainenglish.io/20-javascript-snippets-that-youll-wish-you-d-known-earlier-in-2025-0309c32584a3?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Kabir`**

-<blockquote>From arrays to async magic — these snippets will rocket fuel your productivity and restore the fun of coding.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1. npm Polyamory Explained Simply — Like you’re a 12-Year-Old - <a href="https://medium.com/@samueldeveloper/npm-polyamory-explained-simply-like-youre-a-12-year-old-bb6703dfdbc3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Lesson 45: Understanding Nodes vs Elements in JavaScript DOM - <a href="https://medium.com/@yuvaraj.io/lesson-45-understanding-nodes-vs-elements-in-javascript-dom-81fbadb39e39?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Samuel Ruiz`**
+✍️ **posted by `Yuvaraj S`**

-<blockquote>So you’ve mastered npm install, survived dependency hell, and maybe even stopped deleting your package-lock.json out of spite.
+<blockquote>In JavaScript, when working with the DOM (Document Object Model), you’ll often hear the terms node and element.
+While they might sound…
 Continue reading on Medium »</blockquote>

 <h3>2.
-How npm Crashed Our VPS (and What Finally Fixed It) - <a href="https://medium.com/techcompass/how-npm-crashed-our-vps-and-what-finally-fixed-it-c9005d06d7cf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lesson 44: Access Parent, Sibling & Children Elements using JavaScript - <a href="https://medium.com/@yuvaraj.io/lesson-44-access-parent-sibling-children-elements-using-javascript-1b6beda20a83?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `undefined`**
+✍️ **posted by `Yuvaraj S`**

-<blockquote>A simple switch saved our server from memory overload.
+<blockquote>Traversing the DOM is one of the most fundamental skills in JavaScript.
-Continue reading on Tech Compass »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-How I Built a Database-Agnostic Seeding Tool to Stop Writing Endless Seed Scripts - <a href="https://medium.com/@miitcodes27/how-i-built-a-database-agnostic-seeding-tool-to-stop-writing-endless-seed-scripts-b1deb76dd63b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Lesson 43: Styling HTML Elements Dynamically Using JavaScript - <a href="https://medium.com/@yuvaraj.io/lesson-43-styling-html-elements-dynamically-using-javascript-96549bcfc1e7?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miit Daga`**
+✍️ **posted by `Yuvaraj S`**

-<blockquote>The Problem That Wouldn’t Go Away
+<blockquote>Hi everyone!
+In this lesson, we’ll explore how to style HTML elements dynamically using JavaScript.
+Till now, we’ve learned how to…
 Continue reading on Medium »</blockquote>

 <h3>4.
-BC Game Development | Build Your Own Crypto Casino Website Like BC.Game - <a href="https://medium.com/@gametechdevelopment2/bc-game-development-build-your-own-crypto-casino-website-like-bc-game-d9a2d900912d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your AI Just Wrote Code From 2019 And You Didn’t Even Notice. - <a href="https://javascript.plainenglish.io/your-ai-just-wrote-code-from-2019-and-you-didnt-even-notice-abaf14367680?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mutasim Billah Toha`**

+<blockquote>AI assistants look smart, but most of them still recommend outdated Node.js patterns, and it’s quietly bloating your projects.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>5.
+Generative AI Learning Roadmap — A Node.js Developer’s Perspective - <a href="https://noncodersuccess.medium.com/generative-ai-learning-roadmap-a-node-js-developers-perspective-c10a3317633a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gametechdevelopment`**
+✍️ **posted by `NonCoderSuccess`**

-<blockquote>Check My Fiverr Gig (Top Rated Developer)
+<blockquote>Generative AI isn’t just a trend anymore — it’s becoming the new standard for how we build, interact, and scale software.
+ Whether you’re…
 Continue reading on Medium »</blockquote>

+<h3>6.
+Containerizing the Node.js Application & Pushing to Docker Hub (Part 3) - <a href="https://medium.com/@monkweb9/containerizing-the-node-js-application-5879383afb4d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aayush Soni`**

+<blockquote>While MongoDB and Mongo Express were easy to set up using pre-built official images, our custom Node.js application needs to be packaged…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Businesses are SHOCKED at Website Updating AI Assistants - <a href="https://learnaitoprofit.com/businesses-are-shocked-at-website-updating-ai-assistants-ba37e3b34575?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Next.js Feeds Your App — A Restaurant Story About Rendering - <a href="https://medium.com/@h.samithdilhara/how-next-js-feeds-your-app-a-restaurant-story-about-rendering-4c5355d1e631?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Douglas Lampi`**
+✍️ **posted by `Samith Dilhara`**

-<blockquote>What if your website could talk back?
+<blockquote>When I first started working with Next.js, I noticed that many developers (including myself) especially those new to it often got tangled…
-Continue reading on LearnAItoprofit.com »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Build a Real-Time Chat App in Pure JavaScript with WebSockets - <a href="https://codebyumar.medium.com/build-a-real-time-chat-app-in-pure-javascript-with-websockets-0f4a393d22f2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+ARC Raiders Roadmap 2025: What Players Can Expect Post-Launch - <a href="https://medium.com/@melojack45/arc-raiders-roadmap-2025-what-players-can-expect-post-launch-1d86f22144e5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**
+✍️ **posted by `Jack Melo`**

-<blockquote>Learn how to create a fully functional live chat app from scratch, no frameworks, no libraries, just pure JavaScript.
+<blockquote>With the launch behind them, the team at Embark Studios has laid out a clear path for ARC Raiders throughout late 2025.
+From the new map…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Build Voice Commands in JavaScript with the SpeechRecognition API - <a href="https://codebyumar.medium.com/build-voice-commands-in-javascript-with-the-speechrecognition-api-a9e4b19181c5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>Add real voice interaction to your web app, no libraries, no backend, just native browser power.
-Continue reading on Medium »</blockquote>

-<h3>4.
-Most Developers Use Prettier Wrong.
-Are You One of Them? - <a href="https://codebyumar.medium.com/most-developers-use-prettier-wrong-are-you-one-of-them-05bb480e1e92?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `CodeByUmar`**

-<blockquote>Prettier can make your code beautiful or silently ruin your workflow if you don’t configure it correctly.
-Continue reading on Medium »</blockquote>

-<h3>5.
-Phaset: The Better, Cheaper, Faster Option to Backstage, Cortex, Port, LeanIX and the Rest - <a href="https://mikaelvesavuori.medium.com/phaset-the-better-cheaper-faster-option-to-backstage-cortex-port-leanix-and-the-rest-cb72a3beedae?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+According to the AWS documentation, AWS Amplify Hosting is the recommended method for deploying… - <a href="https://medium.com/@mikhailholmes2/introduction-e898da821d19?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mikael Vesavuori`**
+✍️ **posted by `Mikhail Holmes`**

-<blockquote>Phaset is the self-hosted software knowledge platform that brings clarity to complex software landscapes — without the complexity or cost.
+<blockquote>With AWS Amplify Hosting, you can:
 Continue reading on Medium »</blockquote>

 <br/>